PlanTL-GOB-ES/SciELO-Spain-Crawler/README.md

 evaluation of scientific literature in electronic format.

 The SciELO crawler downloads all the publications written in Spanish from the Spanish SciELO server.
-This server is organized using OAI-PMH services, maintained by the ISCIII (http://scielo.isciii.es/oai/) and it provides access to all the metadata of each publication, which includes a link to the full text in XML.
+This server is organized using OAI-PMH services, maintained by ISCIII (http://scielo.isciii.es/oai/), and it provides access to all the metadata of each publication, which includes a link to the full text in XML.
 The crawler also fixes the encoding and creates a new XML file with all sentences splitted.